Our Guide to Small Dog Breeds

 What are the different types of small dogs?

 Small dogs come in a diverse range of breeds, each with distinct characteristics, temperaments, and appearances.
 Different types of small dogs will suit different kinds of people, from energetic and playful breeds to calm and affectionate companions.
-If you’re looking at getting a small dog, you could consider:
+If you’re looking at getting a small dog, you should consider:

 Why choose a small dog?